NIC619/cairo_practice/practices/fill_order/README.md

         - note that the pre state tree roots (`-1793547045450189420465008794399193691118550335168646972065475902807832761418 (mod p)` and `1824955743215941793232313988695876414504556880162949727907616153328039259063 (mod p)`) are the same
             - same for post state roots
         - this script will also generate a post state in `first_batch_input.json`, you can use this post state as the pre state for `second_batch_input.json` and add your transactions
+    - `--cairo_pie_output` will output a cairo pie file which contains the information you need to generate proof
+        - this pie file can be sent to SHARP with command `cairo-sharp submit --cairo_pie PIE_FILE_NAME`
+    - you can run `python practices/fill_order/utils/compute_output_and_fact.py` to output program hash, program output and the fact for this round of execution
+        - NOTE: program hash will be the same as long as the cairo program remains unchanged, however, fact will change based on the outputs each time